Core Rules

 The Dice of Fate might be rolled to establish the weather, indicate a random NPC’s mood or attitude, or to determine the initial position when the player characters stumble across some uncertain situation.

-If some Skill or Tier rating is applicable, you can use that as a starting point for how many dice to roll.
+If some Attribute/Skill or Tier rating is applicable, you can use that as a starting point for how many dice to roll.
 Otherwise, start from 1d for sheer dumb luck.
 Add 1d for every major advantage that applies, and subtract 1d for every major disadvantage.

 Judge the results as follows:

 - 1-3.
-Ill fortune, a poor outcome, or little impact.
+Great risk, ill fortune, a poor outcome, or little impact.

 The Event Roll